Epic-Busta/PaperMC-Container/README.md

 If you'd like to switch to a different garbage collector, just download the image using the desired tag and follow the instructions above.
 If you mount your volumes the same, you'll get the same server (map, plugins etc.) as before.

+You must configure the volume, or else you wont be able to accept the Mojang EULA.
+It is a good check since you won't have access to your world files forever (without some weird trickery) or any of the config files if you don't do it.

 ## Which GC (tag) do I use?
 Each one has benefits and drawbacks.
 If you still don't know, just use G1GC.